Learning objectives:

 where \(f(x_1)\) can be modeled in a variety of ways

-Smoothing splines: Use lots of knots, but then attempt to balance overfitting and smoothness.
+Smoothing splines: Use lots of knots, but then attempt to balance overfitting and smoothness by controlling the size of the spline coefficients.

 What if you want to allow for multiple non-linear relationships?